 In the other room, the TV was playing episodes of No Reservations just loudly enough for me to hear in the kitchen.
 Comfort television.
 I turned on the oven, whisked the filling, and was pressing the pie crust into pans when I heard a snippet of something that piqued my interest.
 I walked around the corner to find the Vegas episode on, where Anthony Bourdain is struggling to make a deadline for an article and meets up with Michael Ruhlman, author of, among other things, a favorite read of mine, The Making of a Chef.
 They try various celebrity chef restaurants as part of the article in progress, and, inevitably, shenanigans ensue.
 Before long I found myself sitting on the edge of the couch, apron still on and a coating of the not quite right, whole wheat flour, press-in pie dough crumbles drying to my hand.
 I sat there, weathering alternating waves of laughter followed by overwhelming sadness.
 It struck me then, as I recalled that the anniversary of Anthony Bourdain’s death is right before my dad’s.
 Four days, to be exact.
 And there I was, smack in the middle of those two anniversaries.

 And I know what some people think, and what even fewer say, when confronted with the mourning of other people’s dead, “Get over it!
 It’s been four years!”
 That’s what an uncle of mine said to me once, in reference to my dad’s death.
 On Christmas morning.
 As he sat at my family’s kitchen table.
-Maybe he’ll be so easily forgotten, but not my loved ones.
+Apparently my sorrow was inconvenient for him.
+I was harshing his holiday/morning martini buzz.
+Maybe he’ll be so easily forgotten.
+But not my loved ones.
+Not my dad.
 Not by me, at least.

-Risotto is like that.
-It has, swirling around it, a thousand lamentations of how long it takes.
+I think risotto is like that too.
+Swirling around it are a thousand lamentations of how long it takes.
 How much work it is.
 And the stirring!
 Isn’t there a lot of stirring??
 Who has time for all that stirring?!
 Risotto, it seems, like grief, is a hard thing to allow time for.
-It’s hard to sit in a moment of discomfort and emotional work is just as exhausting as physical work.
-On top of which lies the frustrating vagary of that which defies explanation and lets questions go unanswered, like How long will I feel this way?
+It’s hard to sit in a moment of discomfort, and emotional work is just as exhausting as physical work, let me tell you.
+And on top of it all lies the frustrating vagary of that which defies explanation and lets questions go unanswered, like How long will I feel this way?
 How long does it take?
 How will I know when it’s done?

 Grieving, like making brown rice risotto, takes as long as it takes.
-There are ways you can try to cheat it, or hack it, but I can’t recommend them.
-For me, well, I’ve learned it’s necessary for me to yield to the process, and that I have to be patient with myself along the way.
+There are ways you can try to numb it, forget it, cheat it, or hack it, but I can’t recommend any of them.
+For me, well, I’ve learned it’s necessary for me to yield to the process, and that I have to try to be patient with myself along the way.
 These things take time.
 Where the hell do I have to be, anyway?
-As my great aunt Helen was known to inquire, “What’s your hurry?”
+As my great aunt Helen was known to inquire of visitors trying to leave, “What’s your hurry?”

 Brown rice risotto, like grieving, takes as long as it takes.
 And that’s okay.
 It should be allowed.
 I gave up on cure, I just look for catharsis.
 And in meditative moments, like in making risotto, I often find some.
 I find a blankness in the steps—in the ladling, in the stirring—that allows my mind the freedom to wander, and wonder.
 In quiet moments like these, I feel the most okay.
 In the comfort of cooking, I often think about my dad, and how our obsessions with food still bond us.
 I wish I could make this for him.
 I had a dream last night that I was making cannelés for him and Brendan.
-I wonder, what was the last thing he made for me?
+It strikes me as fitting that when they show up in my dreams we're often in the kitchen of our old family home.
+I can't help but wonder what our last meal all together was?
 I wish I knew.
 What a precious memory that would have been to keep.
+Maybe one of these days while I'm stirring, if my mind goes empty enough, it'll come to me.

 Brown Rice Risotto